gicLAB/gicLAB.github.io/projects.md

 ## Industry Collaboration
 Our group collaborates with researchers from a variety of companies and agencies, including:
- - Large companies: ST Microelectronics
+ - ST Microelectronics

 If you're interested in collaborating on research there are opportunities for industrial PhDs, visiting researchers, and others.
 Please [contact us](../contact) to discuss details.

+## Current Projects

+### Multimodal AI-based Security at the Edge (MAISE)

+The [MAISE project](https://petras-iot.org/project/multimodal-ai-based-security-at-the-edge-maise/) investigates the resilience of Artificial Intelligence (AI) and Machine Learning (ML) models on IoT-scale devices.

 ## Past Projects